Building Management System Giving you Grief

 Unlock Your Building from “BMS Single Vendor Captivity”.

-Building Management Systems (BMS) were designed as a labor and energy saving system.
+Building Management Systems (BMS) was designed as labour and energy-saving systems.
 They can be an absolute delight to work with, delivering information accurately, switching plant equipment, lighting, and monitoring other building services.
 Recording and trend logging the results the physical assets in the building deliver.